laboon/ebook/text/98_glossary_of_terms.md

 __Fragile__: A description of a test case or suite which is easily broken by small modifications to the codebase or environment.

-__Test Hook__: A "hidden" method which allows input to, or output from, the system in order to make it easier to test.
+__Test hook__: A "hidden" method which allows input to, or output from, the system in order to make it easier to test.

 __TUF__: See __Test-Unfriendly Function__.